typicalninja/wyr/readme.md

 # wyr

-> A simple (literally 1  file) package to get would-your-rather questions, mostly for personal use, but available for others use :)
+> A simple (literally 1  file) package to get would-your-rather questions, easy to use and small

 # Install